Diocese of Foligno: History

 Tradition has it that Christianity was introduced at Foligno in the first half of the second century.
 Felicianus, the patron saint of the city, though certainly not the first bishop, was consecrated by Pope Victor I and martyred under Decius (24 January); the exact dates of his history are uncertain.

 Until 471 no other bishop is known.
 Vincent of Laodicea in Syria was made bishop by Pope Hormisdas in 523.

 In 740 the episcopal city of Forflamme was destroyed by the angry Lombard King Liutprand.
 It was not revived, and it is believed that the responsibility for the inhabitants passed to Foligno.

 In February 1145, Pope Lucius II died of a wound received in street fighting in Rome, and his hastily elected successor Pope Eugene III was immediately driven out of the city and replaced with a republic.
 He settled in exile in Viterbo.
 On 10 March 1146, Cardinal Giulio Romano of S. Marcello, Legate of Eugenius III convoked a council in Foligno.
-The council was attended by the bishops of Narni, Amelia, Spoleto, Todi, Assissi, Perugia, Cagli, Gubbio, Urbino, Montefeltro, Rimini, Pesaro, Fossombrone, Senigallia, Ancona, Umana, Fermo, Ascoli, Escolano, Jesi, Osimo, Camerino, Nocera, and Bishop Benedetto of Foligno.
+The council was attended by the bishops of Narni, Amelia, Spoleto, Todi, Assisi, Perugia, Cagli, Gubbio, Urbino, Montefeltro, Rimini, Pesaro, Fossombrone, Senigallia, Ancona, Umana, Fermo, Ascoli, Escolano, Jesi, Osimo, Camerino, Nocera, and Bishop Benedetto of Foligno.
 Also present were numerous Provosts, Archdeacons, Archpriests, Abbots and Priors.
 On 10 March 1146, the assembled clergy participated in the consecration of the cathedral of Foligno, dedicated to S. John the Baptist, S. Feliciano, and S. Fiorenzio.